Emily Skinner (actress, born 1970): Biography

 She appeared in Prince of Broadway at the revue's premiere production in Tokyo and Osaka in October 2015 through December 2015.
 The musical consists of works by the director Hal Prince.
 She appeared in the Broadway run at the Samuel J. Friedman Theatre which ran from August to October 2017 and was nominated for an Outer Critics Circle Award for her performance.

 She appeared in The Cher Show as Georgia Holt, Cher's mother, in the pre-Broadway tryout at the Oriental Theatre in Chicago June 12 – July 15 and in the Broadway run at the Neil Simon Theatre which began previews November 1, 2018, with an opening date of December 3.
 Skinner remained in the role until the closing performance on August 8, 2019.

-She will next appear as Madame Veltri in the Broadway premiere of New York, New York.
+Skinner recently starred as Madame Veltri in the Broadway world premiere of New York, New York.
+The production occupied the St. James Theatre with the first preview on March 24.
+It officially opened on April 26, 2023.
+Skinner remained in the role until the closing performance on July 30, 2023, having played 33 previews and 110 regular performances.

+Skinner appeared in her eleventh Broadway production in the dual role of Ava Belmont/Phoebe Burn in Shaina Taub's Suffs.